picoded/dockerfiles/logging/host-metricbeat/README.md

 https://hub.docker.com/r/picoded/docker-metricbeat/
 https://github.com/picoded/dockerfiles/tree/master/logging/docker-metricbeat/

-You will need the following volume mounted, with readonly access.

-`/:/hostfs/:ro`

-If your uncomfortable giving FULL directory access, you can reduce it down to the following

-`/sys/proc/:/hostfs/proc/:ro`
-`/sys/etc/hostname:/hostfs/etc/hostname:ro`
+This container will need be mounted to host network.
+This container will need root access

+If you are using rancherOS, or a restricted OS use the following

+`/proc/:/hostfs/proc/:ro`
 `/sys/fs/cgroup/:/hostfs/sys/fs/cgroup/:ro`
+`/etc/hostname:/hostfs/etc/hostname:ro`

+Otherwise you can simplify with the following (not fully tested)

+`/:/hostfs:ro`

 Finally of course, ensured that `elasticsearch` is configured.